 Action you could take:

-- Download the regulations by filling in the form below, read them, assess how they impact your organisation and (if necessary) comment by 7 November 2017.
-We will be commenting on them on behalf of the members of the Michalsons compliance programme.
-We can advise you on how they impact your organisation and comment on your behalf.
+- Download the regulations by filling in the form below, read them, assess how they impact your organisation.
+We can advise you on how they impact your organisation.

 - Be alerted to future developments regards data protection compliance by subscribing to our newsletter.

 - Get expert assistance by finding out how we can help you to comply with data protection laws.

 Minster’s POPI Regulations